skip to content

 The offence may be aggravated if:

-• the behaviour breaches another court order or an injunction (for example, an intervention order)
+• the behaviour breaches a court order or an injunction (for example, an intervention order)

-• the victim is a vulnerable person (including if the victim is a current or former spouse)
+• the victim is a vulnerable person (including if the victim is a current or former spouse or partner)

 • another reason listed in s 5AA of the Criminal Law Consolidation Act 1935 (SA) applies.